travisgoodspeed/gbrom-tutorial/README.md

 ### Placing Columns

-While you've marked some columns, the software still doesn't know where your bits are because you haven't marked any bits.
+While you've marked some rows, the software still doesn't know where your bits are because you haven't marked any columns.

 To mark you first column, first click above the bit in your first column.
 Then, as with a row, move your mouse beneath the last bit of